 Ollulanus tricuspis is a small worm, ≤1 mm long, that infects several animal species, typically cats and other felids, in countries around the world.
 Infections have recently been demonstrated in dogs in Japan.
 Parasitism occasionally induces a mild erosive or catarrhal gastritis.
 Vomiting minutes to a few hours after eating is a common sign.
 The female worms are viviparous, so massive infections can build up endogenously.
 Transmission is via vomitus.

-Diagnosis is by microscopic demonstration of larvae (~500 μm) or adult worms in vomitus or stomach contents.
+Diagnosis is by microscopic demonstration of larvae (~500 mcm) or adult worms in vomitus or stomach contents.
 The use of a Baermann apparatus enables the separation of the worms from ingesta, after which they are easier to observe.
-Parasites are rarely seen in feces, because they are usually digested before being passed.
-Therapeutic efficacy in cats has been demonstrated with fenbendazole (20–50 mg/kg/day, PO, for 3 days) and levamisole (5 mg/kg, SC, once), although these are not approved treatments.
+Parasites are rarely present in feces, because they are usually digested before being passed.
+Therapeutic efficacy in cats has been demonstrated with fenbendazole (20–50 mg/kg/day, PO, for 3 days); however, this is not an approved treatment.